- mouth sores that do not heal

 This answer is based on source information from theNational Cancer Institute.

-Gerry Curatola, DDS, Dentistry, answeredOral cancer begins when the normal "cell machinery" in the mouth breaks down and operates in an abnormal manner.
+Gerry Curatola, DDS, Dentist, answeredOral cancer begins when the normal "cell machinery" in the mouth breaks down and operates in an abnormal manner.
 These changes can be both gradual or dramatic in development depending on the circumstance.
 It can begin as a white or red patch, which can also become an ulceration that does not heal.
 Early detection remains key in improving your survival and many dentists now utilize a number of effective tests and screens for the early detection of oral cancer.